 Polona Dolzan, Curatorial and Project Assistant

-Katharina Thiel, Administrative Assistant
+Katharina Thiel, Project Assistant

 We gladly receive notification of exhibitions by post but are unable to respond to unsolicited proposals or e-mails individually.